A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 From Abracadabra to Zombies

-topical index: "alternative" medicine
+topical index: alternatives to medicine

 acupuncture